Annual Instructional Theme

 Field trips related to the Chicago theme included:

 - Mitchell Museum of the American Indian

 - The DuSable Museum of African American History

 - The Green Mill jazz club

 - The Pullman Historic District

 Our school-wide service project this year happened while we were studying immigration.
-Students learned about the different reasons for immigration, and then, working with Heartland Alliance, made refugee welcome kits.
+First, students learned about the different reasons for immigration and then, working with Heartland Alliance, made refugee welcome kits.